Martin David Kruskal: Research

 Martin Kruskal's scientific interests covered a wide range of topics in pure mathematics and applications of mathematics to the sciences.
 He had lifelong interests in many topics in partial differential equations and nonlinear analysis and developed fundamental ideas about asymptotic expansions, adiabatic invariants, and numerous related topics.

-His Ph.D. dissertation, written under the direction of Richard Courant and Bernard Friedman at New York University, was on the topic "The Bridge Theorem For Minimal Surfaces."
+His Ph.D. dissertation, written under the direction of Richard Courant and Bernard Friedman at New York University, was on the topic "The Bridge Theorem For Minimal Surfaces".
 He received his Ph.D. in 1952.

 In the 1950s and early 1960s, he worked largely on plasma physics, developing many ideas that are now fundamental in the field.
 His theory of adiabatic invariants was important in fusion research.
 Important concepts of plasma physics that bear his name include the Kruskal–Shafranov instability and the Bernstein–Greene–Kruskal (BGK) modes.
 With I. B. Bernstein, E. A. Frieman, and R. M. Kulsrud, he developed the MHD (or magnetohydrodynamic) Energy Principle.
 His interests extended to plasma astrophysics as well as laboratory plasmas.
-Martin Kruskal's work in plasma physics is considered by some to be his most outstanding.

-In 1960, Kruskal discovered the full classical spacetime structure of the simplest type of black hole in General Relativity.
-A spherically symmetric black hole can be described by the Schwarzschild solution, which was discovered in the early days of General Relativity.
-However, in its original form, this solution only describes the region exterior to the horizon of the black hole.
+In 1960, Kruskal discovered the full classical spacetime structure of the simplest type of black hole in general relativity.
+A spherically symmetric spacetime can be described by the Schwarzschild solution, which was discovered in the early days of general relativity.
+However, in its original form, this solution only describes the region exterior to the event horizon of the black hole.
 Kruskal (in parallel with George Szekeres) discovered the maximal analytic continuation of the Schwarzschild solution, which he exhibited elegantly using what are now called Kruskal–Szekeres coordinates.

 This led Kruskal to the astonishing discovery that the interior of the black hole looks like a "wormhole" connecting two identical, asymptotically flat universes.
-This was the first real example of a wormhole solution in General Relativity.
+This was the first real example of a wormhole solution in general relativity.
 The wormhole collapses to a singularity before any observer or signal can travel from one universe to the other.
-This is now believed to be the general fate of wormholes in General Relativity.
+This is now believed to be the general fate of wormholes in general relativity.
 In the 1970s, when the thermal nature of black hole physics was discovered, the wormhole property of the Schwarzschild solution turned out to be an important ingredient.
 Nowadays, it is considered a fundamental clue in attempts to understand quantum gravity.